Biological Causes of Anxiety: Root Causes of Anxiety Part 2

 Head Trauma/Injury

-Head trauma has been associated with increased susceptibility to anxiety and depression, cognitive issues, increased risk of suicide, short term or long term memory loss, coordination issues and dementia.
+Head trauma has been associated with increased susceptibility to anxiety and depression, cognitive issues, increased risk of suicide, short-term or long-term memory loss, coordination issues, and dementia.

 Many symptoms of head trauma may not exhibit themselves until years or even decades after the initial injury.

 Those who have experienced a head injury – ranging from concussions to skull fractures – are up to 400% more likely to be diagnosed with a mental illness down the line.
-The potential for cognitive or psychological problems will only increase with repeated trauma or injury to the head.

-Luckily – with better information, improved protective equipment and medical technology – there is much more we can do to prevent and treat head trauma than even a few decades ago.
+Luckily – with better information, improved protective equipment, and medical technology – there is much more we can do to prevent and treat head trauma than even a few decades ago.

 In addition, there has been a marked rise in awareness of the potential for psychological problems from head trauma in the past few years.